 \section{Introduction}

-In this work a novel computational framework is presented to investigate the evolution of \textit{random iteration equations} (RIE).
+In this work a new {modeling and} computational framework is presented to investigate the evolution of \textit{random iteration equations} (RIE).
 In general, first order iteration equations are transforming a state vector $\boldsymbol{x}\in\mathbb{R}^R$ starting from an initial state $\boldsymbol{x}^{(1)}$ with a stepwise iteration mapping from the $n$-th iteration state $\boldsymbol{x}^{(n)}$ to the $(n+1)$-th iteration state $\boldsymbol{x}^{(n+1)}$.
 This is denoted by the transfer function $\boldsymbol{T} : \mathbb{R}^R \rightarrow \mathbb{R}^R$ with $\boldsymbol{x}^{(n+1)} = \boldsymbol{T}(\boldsymbol{x}^{(n)})$.
 RIEs will be defined as iteration equations that contain \textit{random variables}, i.e. $\boldsymbol{T}$ contains stochasticities summarized by random variables in the iteration equation and, in consequence, the resulting next state $\boldsymbol{x}^{(n+1)}$ must also be interpreted as a random variable with a probability density.
-This means, the RIE gets the density function of a previous state and computes the density function of the next state by incorporating the random variable densities in the transfer function.
+This means, the RIE takes the density of the current state and computes the density of the next state by incorporating the random variable densities in the transfer function.
 In total, we are observing the \textit{stepwise evolution of state probability density functions} from iteration to iteration, being an example of a \textit{density propagation} algorithm \cite{Li 2006,Caluya 2020}.
 The proposed framework shows how these density functions can be computed in practice which is demonstrated by expressive examples.
 RIEs can be regarded as a key component for the simulation of many dynamical systems that transform density functions, which places this study in the broad field of \textit{uncertainty quantification} \cite{Sullivan2015,Garcia-Sanchez2022}.
 A minor point in this argumentation, but a major difference in the application, is that also the initial state $\boldsymbol{x}^{(1)}$ will be treated as a random variable, i.e. the iteration begins not with single starting values, but with a full distribution. {Standard approaches to simulate dynamics numerically depending on uncertainties or diffusion processes are based on statistical pathwise Monte Carlo simulation, i.e. from all probability densities a single sample is drawn and the corresponding deterministic iteration is performed.
 This pathwise approach is performed in repetition and all results are collected statistically in a histogram map in order to see the final density of paths \cite{Rubinstein2017,Kloeden1992}.
 This differs from direct density propagation: pathwise Monte Carlo estimates densities statistically from sampled trajectories rather than propagating densities directly.}